intuitibits/shortcuts/README.md

 * MAC Address
 * Device Details (Model and iOS version)

+**Note:** This shortcut uses the [https://maclookup.app](https://maclookup.app) API to resolve AP vendor names based on the OUI portion of the BSSID.
+No BSSID or other information is being shared when calling the API.

 ### My Cellular

 This is a shortcut that generates a report of your cellular connection.
 It includes the following information: